spex-xray/spex-help/source/models/pion.rst

    disk continuum + the soft X-ray excess).
 See the SED of NGC 5548 derived in `Mehdipour et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015A%26A...575A..22M/abstract>`_.

+..
+Warning:: Starting from SPEX Version 3.06, we have updated the cooling due to collisional excitation (work performed by Stofanova et al., 2021, submitted).
+   In addition, starting from SPEX Version 3.06.01, we have improved the collisional excitation rates of neutral hydrogen; the latter affects both emitted H I spectra, and the total cooling rate at the lower temperatures (few eV).
+That cooling rate may differ at some temperatures by a factor of 3-4.
+Therefore results obtained with the most recent version will differ from those of version 3.05 and earlier.

 The main advantage, however, is that the user can define his own ionising continuum by combining any additive components of SPEX, and that ionising spectrum is fed through the *pion* component to get the